 To install a component, sign into My Esri and click the download link on the site.
 This link will download a self extracting executable file for installation.
 After the download completes, you have the option of starting the setup immediately or running it manually.
 To run the setup manually, browse to the downloaded folder containing the setup and run setup.exe.

-For concurrent-use versions, a license allows ArcGIS Desktop products to be used on any machine.
+For Concurrent Use versions, a license allows ArcGIS Desktop products to be used on any machine.
 Each installation must access a license manager that contains the appropriate license for the software seat type of (Desktop Advanced, Desktop Standard, or Desktop Basic).
 The license manager, installed on the network, dictates the number of copies of Desktop Basic, Desktop Standard, or Desktop Advanced that can be run simultaneously.
-A 10.5.1 license manager is required to run ArcGIS Desktop.
+ArcGIS License Manager 2021.1 is required to run ArcGIS Desktop.